nikija/public/ChargingApi/README.md

 | `ExceptionTypeFullName` | string | required | Full type of exception that has been thrown on the server. |
 | `Message` | string | required | Description of the error. |
 | `Details` | string | optional | Additional details about the error (server stack trace, inner exceptions).
 Only available on development environment. |

-The HTTP status code depends on type of the error:

-- **400 Bad Request** - Error caused by the client, e.g. in case of malformed request.
-- **401 Unauthorized** - Error caused by usage of an invalid access token.
-- **403 Forbidden** - Server error that should be reported to the user of the client app.
-E.g. when charging a customer that is not chargeable or when trying to charge negative cost.
-- **500 Internal Server Error** - Unexpectced error of the server.

 ## API Calls